saas786/obsidian-notes-1/HECO/Condensate & Feedwater.md

 Air ejector condensers are used to recover heat from the steam in the main condenser's air removal system.

-These condensors are usually "shell and tube" heat exchangers.
-These types of condensors consist of a shell, or casing, with a bundle of tubes inside.
+These condensors are usually "shell and tube" heat exchangers. [[Shell and Tube Heater]]
-__shell side__ -- the area inside the casing but outside the tubes __tube side__ -- the area inside the tubes

 The tube side contains condensate that cools the steam, and the shell side contains steam from the gland steam system or the air ejector system.